 How Will Eating and Drinking be Different?

 At first, you will feel full very quickly, often after just a few bites of solid food.
-The reason is that your new stomach pouch will hold only a tablespoonful of food soon after surgery.
-Even when your pouch is larger, it will not hold more than about 1 cup (240 milliliters) of chewed food.
+The reason is that your new stomach pouch or gastric sleeve will hold only a small amount of food soon after surgery.
+Even when your pouch or sleeve is larger, it may not hold more than about 1 cup (240 milliliters) of chewed food.
 A normal stomach can hold up to 4 cups (1 liter) of chewed food.

 Once you are eating solid food, each bite must be chewed very slowly and completely, up to 20 or 30 times.
 Food must be a smooth or puréed texture before swallowing.